bruce965/util/README.md

 ## Contributing

 I mainly keep this repository for personal reference.
-I'd recommend forking or creating a new repository for personal snippets.
+I'd recommend forking or creating a new repository for personal utilities.

 But feel free to report issues or open pull requests for bug fixes.